FaizanDurrani/Tween-Animation-Editor/README.md

 ## When?
 Not sure yet.
 I am working on this in my free time and I don't really have that much free time.

-### Note: The code *probably* isn't clean, feel free to rant about it in Issues if you think something can be cleaned up or just submit a pull request :)
+The code *probably* isn't clean, feel free to rant about it in Issues if you think something can be cleaned up or just submit a pull request :).

+### Note: I'll be pushing directly to master until this becomes usable